carlorre/monty-hall/README.md

 ## Description

-The purpose of this application is to prove the Monty Hall Paradox by simulating a chosen number of games and whether or not to change the original door choice and then displaying the results.
+The purpose of this application is to demonstrate the Monty Hall Paradox by simulating a chosen number of games and whether or not to change the original door choice and then displaying the results.
 The frontend handles the user input and displays results, and the backend runs the simulation.